Female prostitution during the HIV/AIDS crisis in the United States: Legislation

-According to Kane's theory, “the mythic prostitute” exists only to spread disease.
-Since HIV was almost always fatal, prostitution was seen as equivalent to murder.
+According to Kane's theory, "the mythic prostitute" exists only to spread disease.
+Since HIV was almost always fatal, the exchange of sex was seen as equivalent to murder.

 Multiple politically influential figures and journalists described having sex while HIV positive as equivalent to fatally shooting someone.
-By 1988, 13 states had passed laws codifying having sex with HIV as a felony, where selling sex was usually only a misdemeanor; prostitutes with HIV were frequently charged with attempted murder.
+By 1988, 13 states had passed laws codifying having sex with HIV as a felony, where selling sex was usually only a misdemeanor; those exchanging sex while positive for HIV were frequently charged with attempted murder.
 This approach was explicitly recommended by the Presidential Commission on the Human Immunodeficiency Virus Epidemic Report published in 1988.
-The commission wrote that “Penalties for prostitution are too lenient, and enforcement of prostitution laws are erratic.”
+The commission wrote that "Penalties for prostitution are too lenient, and enforcement of prostitution laws are erratic."
 These recommendations became mandates two years later when the Ryan White CARE Act was passed, requiring states to demonstrate their capability to prosecute individuals who had sex while HIV positive in order to qualify for federal funding.

 HIV criminalization laws frequently reproduced already-existing statistical biases of the justice system.
-Female streetwalkers were disproportionately likely to be arrested compared to other prostitutes.
-The enforcement of the laws also disproportionately targeted all prostitutes: despite the fact that a female prostitute is far more likely to catch HIV from her client than the other way around, clients were almost never charged.
-Sentencing disparities between black and white prostitutes were glaring.
-Convicted white prostitutes were significantly more likely to be sent to a mental institution and receive HIV treatment, while black prostitutes were almost always jailed.
+Women who exchanged sex in public areas were disproportionately likely to be arrested compared to those who were not working outdoors.
+The enforcement of the laws also disproportionately targeted everyone working in the sex trade: despite the fact that those exchanging sex were far more likely to catch HIV from her client than the other way around, clients were almost never charged.
+Sentencing disparities between racial groups were glaring.
+Convicted white women were significantly more likely to be sent to a mental institution and receive HIV treatment, while black prostitutes were almost always jailed.

 Critics have questioned the Constitutionality of many HIV criminalization laws.
 The Presidential Commission clarified that while having sex while HIV positive should be a felony, arrestee confidentiality should be respected, healthcare professionals should be consulted in sentencing, and only sex acts scientifically proven to spread HIV should be prosecuted.
 These recommendations were not taken into consideration by many states.
 The confidentiality of arrestees was not protected by the courts.
 Prostitutes often had incredibly personal information published in the press, including addresses and medical records.
-Courts also frequently ignored scientific evidence as to which acts could facilitate the transmission of HIV: in multiple cases, prostitutes were charged for giving oral sex despite the fact that transmission from prostitute to client would be nearly impossible.
+Courts also frequently ignored scientific evidence as to which acts could facilitate the transmission of HIV: in multiple cases, these women were charged for giving oral sex despite the fact that transmission from prostitute to client would be nearly impossible.
 HIV laws also set forward extremely low requirements for conviction.
 The prosecution did not have to prove that there was malicious intent, nor that the defendant had actually given anyone HIV, nor that the sex act in question could spread HIV.
-In most cases, being a prostitute and having HIV was enough to receive a conviction.
+In most cases, being in the sex trade and having HIV was enough to receive a conviction.